Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-Language Foundation Models

-CLIP (Contrastive Language-Image Pre-training)\footnote{https://github.com/openai/CLIP}~\cite{intro:clip} is an image-language foundational model that learns joint representations of images and text through contrastive pre-training.
-As Figure \ref{foundation model}(c) illustrate, its architecture consists of dual encoders: a vision encoder built on scalable neural networks such as vision transformers or convolutional architectures, and a text encoder based on transformer networks.
-These encoders are trained to map paired images and texts into a shared latent space, where semantic alignment is achieved by maximizing similarity scores for correct image-text pairs and minimizing them for incorrect ones.
-The model is pre-trained on a dataset of 400 million publicly available image-text pairs collected from the web, enabling broad semantic understanding.
-A key innovation of CLIP is its zero-shot generalization capability, enabling it to be transferrable to other perception tasks, such as image classification and cross-modal retrieval, without requiring task-specific fine-tuning.
-Empirical studies show that CLIP performs competitively with fully supervised models across 30 diverse vision benchmarks, particularly excelling in fine-grained recognition and open-domain retrieval.
+CLIP~\cite{intro:clip} is one of the earliest and most popular ILFMs that learns aligned representations of images and texts via large-scale contrastive pretraining.
+As illustrated in Figure~\ref{foundation model}(c), CLIP employs a dual encoder framework: a vision encoder built on scalable architectures such as vision transformers or convolutional networks, and a text encoder based on transformers.
+These encoders are trained to map paired images and texts into a shared latent space, where semantic alignment is achieved by maximizing similarity scores for relevant image-text pairs and minimizing them for irrelevant ones.
+A large-scale dataset consisting of $\mathord{\sim}$400M image-text pairs is collected from the Internet to train CLIP, enabling general vision-language alignment.
+Building upon this, subsequent research has focused on developing improved training recipes for CLIP-like pretraining for better scalability and training stability.
+Notably, OpenCLIP~\cite{intro:openclip} introduces an open-source framework to reproduce and extend the training of CLIP model.
+SigLIP~\cite{intro:siglip} is proposed to replace the standard InfoNCE objective with a simpler pairwise sigmoid loss.
+More recently, SigLIP2~\cite{intro:siglip2} makes further extensions by additionally including captioning-based objectives and self-supervised losses.

 \definecolor{hidden-red}{RGB}{205, 44, 36} \definecolor{hidden-blue}{RGB}{194,232,247} \definecolor{hidden-orange}{RGB}{243,202,120} \definecolor{hidden-green}{RGB}{34,139,34} \definecolor{hidden-pink}{RGB}{255,245,247} \definecolor{hidden-black}{RGB}{20,68,106} \definecolor{purple}{RGB}{144,153,196} \definecolor{yellow}{RGB}{255,228,123} \definecolor{hidden-yellow}{RGB}{255,248,203} \definecolor{tkcolor}{RGB}{224,223,255} \definecolor{darkblue}{rgb}{0, 0.40, 0.75}